Home - Bookapy Book Preview

 “Where are you from?”

-Col paused.
-I had the feeling he was assessing me in some way.
-Then, murmuring, “Freunde”, almost as if reassuring himself, he pointed at Leipzig.
+Col paused as he assessed me.
+Then, murmuring, “Freunde”, almost as if reassuring himself, he finally pointed at Leipzig.
 His eyes flicked back to mine, seeking my reaction.
-For my seventy-year-old self, the Wall had come down and Germany had been unified for thirty years.
-The old east Germany along with the entire Soviet Bloc was now history.
-But here in 1962, the Cold War was real…and I started to wonder about Frau Schmidt and her son.
+For my seventy-year-old self, the Wall had come down and Germany re-unified for thirty years.
+The old DDR (East Germany) along with the entire Soviet Bloc, was now history.
+But here in 1962, the Cold War was very real … and I wondered about Frau Schmidt and her son.
 Col had expected me to react, perhaps in an unfriendly fashion.

 Who were they and what were they doing in England?

-Friendship with this Colin was far more important to me than some long-dead (if strangely still current) global rivalry.
+Friendship with this different Colin was far more important to me than some long dead (yet still current) global rivalry.
 I let my face form a smile.
 “Leipzig,” pronouncing it the English way.
 “Freunde.”
 I repeated back to him.

-He smiled and his body relaxed a tension I had not seen.
+He smiled and I saw his body relax a tension I had not realised was there.

 After about half an hour, my mother and Frau Schmidt appeared in the doorway.
-Smiling at me, Col pointed at objects around the room saying the English word and I chimed in with the German.
-Together, we ran through about thirty words, occasionally helping when we stumbled.
+Col pointed at objects around the room saying the English word and I chimed in with the German.
+Together, we ran through about thirty words, helping each other as we stumbled.

-“Will is learning French and Latin at school and he has an ear for music…so perhaps that helps,” said my mother.
-“Anyhow Will, Col and Frau Schmidt are leaving now.”
+“Will is learning French and Latin at school and he has an ear for music … so perhaps that helps,” said my mother.
+“Anyhow Will, Frau Schmidt and her son are leaving now.”

 My buried panic welled up at my father’s probable reaction to today’s absence.
-Both Col and Frau Schmidt seemed to sense this because Col held my hand tighter, searching my face with concern, while Frau Schmidt knelt beside us, placing her hand on my shoulder.
+Col held my hand tighter, searching my face with concern.
+Frau Schmidt knelt beside us, placing her hand on my shoulder.

 “Willi, you are welcome at our house.
 Please come and help Col learn English – and we will help you learn German.”
-She turned towards my mother, raising a questioning eyebrow.
+She turned towards my mother.
+“I am certain that will be okay?”
+Her voice was half question, half statement.

-My mother knew as Col lived close by, her permission or lack of it would not matter to me.
+My mother knew as Col lived close by, her permission or lack of it would not matter much to my twelve-year-old-self.
 But I knew it would matter to Frau Schmidt – and my father.

 “You must let us know where you are.”
 My mother’s voice held a touch of the ferocity her recalcitrant patients feared.
 “You are not to disappear.”